Preservation Special Projects

 You may also provide images, letters of support, drawings, previous research, studies, images and audio/video clips, or reports to help illustrate your proposal.
 Optional support materials may be uploaded within the online application.
 Carefully read the upload requirements within the application for the different types of materials you choose to submit.
 Be selective—these are optional!

 In addition to your application, you must provide demographic information for the current year for yourself, and, if you are applying as an organization, for your board and staff (paid and unpaid).
 The form is separate from the application, but within the same apply website.
 You will access the demographic update form through the site under “Your Profile” section.
-You must submit this information by the application deadline—April 20, 2022.
+You must submit this information by the application deadline—March 23, 2023.
 We do not use this information to determine funding priorities or allocations.
 However, we do use this information to help us understand how well we are doing in our efforts to reach all communities across King County, Washington.
-We only require you submit one update per year, so if you have already applied for a 4Culture grant this year and submitted a 2022 demographic update, you don’t need to submit another one for this grant.
+We only require you submit one update per year, so if you have already applied for a 4Culture grant this year and submitted a 2023 demographic update, you don’t need to submit another one for this grant.